Dreamzilla/dreamzilla.github.io/android/quickstart/port_forwarding.md

 Here you fill out the targeted address and port.

 ### Address
-Fill out 127.0.0.1 to allow the device that is carrying Serverauditor access to the host.
+Fill out 127.0.0.1 to allow the device that is carrying Termius access to the host.
 To allow access through a specific device you'll fill out its IP address.
 And use 0.0.0.0 to allow all devices in a network access.

 ![Connect using a browser](../.images/screenshots/portf03.png) &nbsp; ![Connect using a browser](../.images/screenshots/portf04.png)